vladimir-vg/batiscaph/README.md

 # Goals

- * Provide shell UI that encourages exploration of remote erlang node.
+ * Provide UI that encourages exploration of remote erlang node.
 Provide a map of processes and their relationships.
- * Allow users to inspect processes and have tracing automatically enabled.
+ * Allow users to inspect processes and have tracing automatically enabled, as they discover processes.
  * Record whole session to database, for later inspection and sharing.
-Should be good for referring to bugs in tickets.
+Should be good for referring to bugs in tickets and sharing knowledge.

 # Design ideas